Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Methodology

-Irrespective of the used encoding technique, the resulting labeled dependency graph is not necessarily acyclic and, unlike the original sentiment graph, it is single-rooted: all root tokens (i.e., heads from dependency-based representations of expression nodes) are attached to an artificial root node (added at the begging of the sentence) and the resulting dependency arcs are labeled with the sentiment polarity (i.e., \texttt{exp:pos}, \texttt{exp:neg} or \texttt{exp:neu} tags).
-In Figures~\ref{fig_first} and ~\ref{fig_final}, we present the dependency graphs obtained from converting the sentiment graph in Figure~\ref{fig_sg} following the \textit{head-first} or \textit{head-final} strategies, respectively.
-Dependency arcs depicted with discontinuous arrows represent the dependency-based encoding of nodes from the sentiment graph.
-It can be noticed as, although both opinions share the same holder and target arguments, we have separate holder and target nodes in the original sentiment graph and, therefore, they have to be individually encoded for each opinion.
+It can be noticed in Figure~\ref{fig_first}(a) as, although both opinions share the same holder and target arguments, we have separate holder and target nodes in the original sentiment graph and, therefore, they have to be individually encoded for each opinion.
 For instance, (if we use the head-first encoding strategy) each holder node ``Some classmates'' should be encoded by building a dependency arc from head ``Some'' to dependent ``classmates'', and labeling it as \texttt{holder}.
-We then collapse both edges into a single one and tag the resulting arc as ``holder\#holder''.
+We then collapse both edges into a single one and tag the resulting arc as ``holder\#holder'', as shown in Figure~\ref{fig_first}(b).
 This representation is required by our transition-based algorithm to handle multiple dependency arcs between the same head and dependent.
 In the post-processing step, two different dependency arcs will be recovered before undertaking the conversion from the dependency-based representation to the final sentiment graph.
-The same procedure is applied to encode target nodes in the example presented in Figure~\ref{fig_1}.
-Please note that our encoding scheme slightly differs from the one proposed by Barnes \textit{et al.} \cite{Barnes2021}, since, in a similar scenario, their approach would merely keep one arc labeled as \texttt{holder} between the head ``Some'' and the dependent ``classmates'' (discarding multiple arcs between the same head and dependent).
-As a result, their model would not be able to recover the full sentiment graph after deconversion, but their graph-based parser might benefit from handling a smaller label set.
+The same procedure is applied to encode target nodes in the example presented in Figure~\ref{fig_1}(a).
+Please note that our encoding scheme slightly differs from the one proposed by \cite{Barnes2021}, since, in a similar scenario, their approach would merely keep one arc labeled as \texttt{holder} between the head ``Some'' and the dependent ``classmates'' (discarding multiple arcs between the same head and dependent).
+As a result, their model is unable to reconstruct the full sentiment graph after deconversion.
+However, their graph-based parser may benefit from a reduced label vocabulary, particularly given that arcs representing multiple dependencies are infrequent in the data.

 Therefore, given an input sentence $X = w_0, w_1, \dots, w_n$ with the artificial root node $w_0$, our parser has to build a dependency graph $G$ represented as a set of labeled dependency arcs: $G \subseteq W \times W \times L$, where $W$ is the set of input tokens ($W = \{w_0, w_1, \dots, w_n \}$) and $L$ refers to the set of generated labels after the encoding process.
 Then, the dependency graph $G$ will be converted into a well-formed sentiment graph $S$ to fully perform SSA.